dan-lampman/impulse-api/readme.md

 # impulse-api
-This module provides a quick and easy way to create new http servers.
+This module provides a quick and easy way to create powerful http servers.

 ## Installation
 ```npm install impulse-api```